 The purpose of this policy is to ensure schools manage students at risk of anaphylaxis and meet legislative requirements, and to ensure all staff can respond to an anaphylactic reaction.

-- Under (the Order), schools are required to develop a school-level anaphylaxis management policy.
+- Under Ministerial Order 706 – Anaphylaxis Management in Victorian (the Order), schools are required to develop a school-level anaphylaxis management policy.

-- The Department has developed to assist schools to meet their duty of care to students at risk of anaphylaxis as well as other legislative requirements.
+- The department has developed Anaphylaxis Guidelines to assist schools to meet their duty of care to students at risk of anaphylaxis as well as other legislative requirements.
 It is recommended that schools refer to these guidelines and comply with all mandatory directions.

 - The principal must ensure that school staff are appropriately trained in anaphylaxis management.
 Under the Order, all staff must participate in a twice yearly anaphylaxis briefing, with the first to be held at the start of the school year.
 Relevant school staff must also participate in face-to-face or online anaphylaxis training.